Coronado has a Solstice Clock!

 Made it just in time for the sun to set on Summer Solstice!

-A 9-mile Bike Path runs next to a dirt trail in Coronado, California.
-The trail, known as Nature’s Bridge to Discovery, is full of surprises.
+A 9-mile Bike Path, known as Nature’s Bridge to Discovery is full of surprises.

 “The openings in the benches line up with some patterns in the concrete that point to where the sun sets on the winter and summer solstice,” says Glen Schmidt, president of Schmidt Design Group.
 He calls the installation a “mini Stonehenge.”